wso2/api-developer-portal-core/QuickStart.md

     psql -q -U "{db_username}" -d “test”_dump -h "{hostname}" -p "{port}" -f {path to data-dump.sql}
     ```

-4. Execute the startup script on the root, based on the OS:
+4. Execute the startup script on the <DEVPORTAL_HOME>/bin folder, based on the OS:

     ```bash
     For Linux or MacOS
         sh startup.sh